What Is Involuntary Commitment In Texas?

 What Is The Legal Process?

-Involuntary commitment in Texas refers to the legal process by which an individual, believed to be suffering from a mental illness, can be court-ordered to receive mental health services.
-This process is governed by the Texas Health and Safety Code, specifically Chapter 574, which deals with court-ordered mental health services.
+Involuntary commitment in Texas describes the legal process that court orders individuals believed to be suffering from mental illness to receive mental health services.
+The Texas Health and Safety Code, specifically Chapter 574, which deals with court-ordered mental health services, governs this process.

 Application for Court-Ordered Mental Health Services (Sec.
 574.001)